International Course Info

 The course combines a thorough coverage of the skills and knowledge in network security using a practical hands-on approach with the development of skills such as communication, problem solving and critical thinking - resulting in well-trained, analytical IT specialists.
 The course includes presentations and case studies by leading professional experts, so that students develop tools and techniques for solving the security issues and challenges facing the business world today.

-TAFE NSW - Northern Sydney Institute (NSI) has developed this degree in consultation with industry and has created a program that gives you what employers are looking for, right now.
+TAFE NSW has developed this degree in consultation with industry and has created a program that gives you what employers are looking for right now.
 This degree combines strong technical skills-based training with the analytical problem solving focus of a higher education program.
 Features of the degree include:

 - strong industry involvement ensures training aligns with current government priorities and employer needs